-The Maurice Greenberg Center for Judaic Studies at the University of Hartford is one of the top destinations for Jewish students across the country.
+The Maurice Greenberg Center for Judaic Studies at the University of Hartford is one of the top destinations for the study of Jewish history and culture across the country.
 Here you can excavate the biblical past through texts and archaeology, debate Talmudic scholars, delve into Holocaust studies, and master Yiddish or Hebrew, while exploring the rich Jewish life the University offers.

 With a new international center for Judaic Studies, an outstanding and award-winning Hillel, a Chabad Jewish center, local synagogues, and a Jewish community center just one mile down the road, UHart has solidified its place as one of the preeminent campuses for Judaic Studies and Jewish student life in the U.S.

 We offer a Bachelor of Arts in Judaic Studies with a rich array of exciting classes in six different areas: history, Yiddish, Arabic, bible, Holocaust studies, and Israel studies.

 We also offer a minor in Judaic Studies for students of all backgrounds to give you an opportunity to enrich your program of study.
 The minor complements a variety of programs including education, history, English literature, philosophy, and international studies.

 The Greenberg Center’s Holocaust Research Library has more than 5,000 books and videos, and there is a special collections room with artifacts and thousands of books about Jewish civilization throughout the world.

 There are opportunities to study abroad and go on archaeological excavations in Israel, Greece, or Europe with professional researchers.
 Our students’ discoveries have been featured in television documentaries seen by millions of people all over the world.